-The Ph.D. program in Marketing at the College of Business, University of Texas at San Antonio,
+The Ph.D. program in marketing at the UTSA College of Business

 is designed to develop outstanding scholars for careers in research and teaching at leading